 We have entered into an underwriting agreement with the underwriters named below.
-Oppenheimer & Co.
-Inc. is acting as representative of the underwriters.
+Raymond James & Associates, Inc., or Raymond James, is acting as the sole book-running manager and representative of the underwriters.
 The underwriting agreement provides for the purchase of a specific number of shares of common stock by each of the underwriters.
-The underwriters' obligations are several, which means that each underwriter is required to purchase a specific number of shares, but is not responsible for the commitment of any other underwriter to purchase shares.
+The underwriters' obligations are several, which means that each underwriter is required to purchase a specified number of shares of common stock, but is not responsible for the commitment of any other underwriter to purchase shares of common stock.
 Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase the number of shares of common stock set forth opposite its name below: